 Pocket Books and 1980s Stepback Covers

-With Deveraux covers, you have to be careful.
-Some reissues look like stepbacks, making you think the original was a stepback.
+With Deveraux covers, you have to be careful not to be fooled.
+Some reissues look like stepbacks, making it seem as if the original was a stewas one, too.
 That’s not always the case.
-A lot of Deveraux’s books were reissued with fakeout stepbacks.
-That is one of my big cover pet peeves.
+A lot of Deveraux’s books were reissued with fakeout covers.
+(That is one of my big cover pet peeves!)

 Something Wonderful, McNaught’s 1987 follow-up to her best-seller Whitney My Love had a tasteful exterior cover and a stunning Morgan Kane painting inside.